 He was born in Melbourne, spent nine years in Los Angeles, and then two years in Perth, before settling back in Melbourne, where he currently resides.

-In 2026, he placed as Runner-Up for the Peter Carey Short Story Prize with Famous Friend which was published with Overland Online, and was longlisted for the Commonwealth Short Story Prize with The Light Declines.
+In 2026, he was shortlisted for Griffith Review’s Emerging Voices competition with Robert & Christina, came Runner-Up for the Peter Carey Short Story Prize with Famous Friend (published with Overland), and was longlisted for the Commonwealth Short Story Prize with The Light Declines (published in Varnish Issue 1).

-In 2025, he published his indie debut novel Delicate Friends, won the Varnish Prize for Fiction with The Light Declines, received third prize at the My Brother Jack Literary Awards with Bishops, and was selected for the Perth Queer Film Festival with After The Funeral.
+In 2025, he self-published his first novel Delicate Friends, won the Varnish Prize for Fiction with The Light Declines, received third prize at the My Brother Jack Literary Awards with Bishops, and was selected for the Perth Queer Film Festival with After The Funeral.